GreptimeTeam/docs/user-guide/concepts.md

 ## Objects

-To understand how Greptime DB manages and serves its data, you need to know about these building blocks of Greptime DB.
+To understand how GreptimeDB manages and serves its data, you need to know about these building blocks of GreptimeDB.

 ### Database